knative/community/working-groups/security/responding.md

    followed (see next section), this date must be three weeks from when the disclosure is released to the embargo list.
-1. This email should be actionable: it should be clear when users should block time to apply patches, what migiations are available (if appropriate), etc.
+1. This email should be actionable: it should be clear when users should block time to apply patches, what mitigations are available (if appropriate), etc.

 ### Optional, Within 1-14 Days of Disclosure (Private, Embargoed Disclosure)